omni-us/jsonargparse/README.rst

     pip install jsonargparse

-Installed like this, the only dependency that jsonargparse installs is `PyYAML
+By default the only dependency that jsonargparse installs is `PyYAML
 <https://pypi.org/project/PyYAML/>`__.
 However, jsonargparse has several
-optional features that can be enabled by installing specifying any of the following extras requires: :code:`signatures`, :code:`jsonschema`, :code:`jsonnet`, :code:`urls` and :code:`argcomplete`.
-There is also the :code:`all` extras require that can be used to enable all optional features.
+optional features that can be enabled by specifying any of the following extras
+requires: :code:`signatures`, :code:`jsonschema`, :code:`jsonnet`, :code:`urls`,
+:code:`argcomplete` and :code:`reconplogger`.
+There is also the :code:`all`
+extras require that can be used to enable all optional features.
 Installing jsonargparse with extras require is as follows:

 .. code-block:: python